anglesoft/falsy/README.md

 truthy($array); // true
 ```

-Objects are converted to array, then audited as such.
+Objects are audited on their properties.

 ```php
 $object = new stdClass;